Shape elements

 • ClosePath: Z, z

-A command that is available to SVGs but is not available to shape elements is the Q command, which is used to create quadratic Bézier curves.
+A command that is available to SVGs but is not available to shapes is the Q command, which is used to create quadratic Bézier curves.

 When a command is uppercase, the parameters are absolute coordinates — that is, relative to an origin of 0,0.
 When a command is lowercase, the parameters are relative to the previous coordinate.

-• A shape element must have between 1 and 30 paths.
+• A shape must have between 1 and 30 paths.

 • The maximum combined size of all paths must not exceed 2kb.